Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (05/12/2021):*
+*Quote of the Day (05/13/2021):*

-_**You should never view your challenges as a disadvantage.
-Instead, it's important for you to understand that your experience facing and overcoming adversity is actually one of your biggest advantages.**_
+_**You gotta commit.
+You've gotta go out there and improvise and you've gotta be completely unafraid to die.
+You've got to be able to take a chance to die.
+And you have to die lots.
+You have to die all the time.**_

-Michelle Obama
+Bill Murray